emilynordmann/scholaRship/docs/06-Echo_tidy.md

 <img src="06-Echo_tidy_files/figure-html/unnamed-chunk-5-1.png" width="100%" style="display: block; margin: auto;" />

 Given the distribution, in this case the mean isn't that useful on it's own and we also don't need all of the variables so we can just select the ones that are useful and compute a range of stats using the `describe()` function from the `psych` package.
+In this case, we could eithr select `total_views` or `on_demand_views` as they're the same thing.
+We'll go with `total_views` as it's a shorter variable name.

 In order for `describe()` to work, we need to transform our object into a data frame as it's currently stored as a tibble (a type of data object used by the tidyverse).

 ```r